by Martin Maenza, with Libbylawrence

 Now, I hadn’t been able to make the few big hero gatherings during the Crisis.
 A number of the folks that were in the large room had, though, and they were starting to draw comparisons.
 Members of the New Titans team, the Outsiders, and the Metal Men were there, to name but a few.
 There was Harbinger and Pariah, standing before the group and telling them about a major threat.
 Some folks were doubtful until Captain Comet started to speak.

-“The alien fleet Pariah warned you all about is above us,” the hero said.
-“Three immediate trouble spots are our problem today.
+“The alien fleet Pariah warned you all about is above us even as we speak,” the hero said.
+“We know there are several zones that require your attention, but three immediate trouble spots are our problem today.
 The entire continent of Australia has been ensnared in some type of energy cage.
 No transmissions in or out are possible.
-The worst event may only be summed up with a seemingly absurd statement — the United Kingdom has vanished!
+The worst event may only be summed up with a statement that sounds seemingly absurd — the United Kingdom has vanished!
 The entire land mass is gone.”
 He wanted to disperse two teams to check into those situations, while the others were to handle the alien troops that were landing throughout the globe.

 Before I had time to socialize with anyone else, Captain Comet had assigned me to a team of folks I barely knew.
 Heck, a majority of them were known criminals, but Comet assured me that they’d give us little trouble.
 See, they’d been fitted with special subdermal tracking devices that would help keep them from escaping.
 And if the villains helped out, they’d get a reduction on their prison sentences.
 That appealed to them, so they figured they’d play nice.
 Even then, I still didn’t trust them.

 A short while later, we were down under in Australia, hovering in the Rehab Squad’s Sky Skimmer just outside the energy cage that surrounded the whole country.
 I was given the job to try and figure out what the energy cage was made of.